KP solitons and total positivity for the Grassmannian

 \section{Grassmann necklaces and soliton asymptotics}

 One particularly nice class of positroid cells is the {\it TP} or {\it totally positive Schubert cells}.
-A TP Schubert cell is the intersection of a usual Schubert cell with $\Grkn$.
-When $A$ lies in a TP Schubert cell $S_{\pi}^{tnn}$, we can make another link between the soliton solution $u_A(x,y,t)$ and the combinatorics of $(Gr_{k,n})_{\geq 0}$.
-Namely, the dominant exponentials labeling the unbounded regions of the soliton graph $G_t(u_A)$ form the Grassmann necklace associated to $S_{\pi}^{tnn}$.
+A TP Schubert cell is a positroid cell $S_L^{tnn}$ which comes from a $\Le$-diagram $L$ such that all boxes of $L$ contain a $+$.
+Note that the intersection of a usual Schubert cell with $\Grkn$ is a union of positroid cells, of which the one with greatest dimension is the TP Schubert cell.
+When $A$ lies in a TP Schubert cell $S_{\pi}^{tnn}$, we can make another link between the soliton solution $u_A(x,y,\t)$ and the combinatorics of $(Gr_{k,n})_{\geq 0}$.
+Namely, the dominant exponentials labeling the unbounded regions of the contour plot $\CC(u_A,\ttt)$ form the Grassmann necklace associated to $S_{\pi}^{tnn}$.